 ------

-Elsewhere on the battlefield, the Krags and knights clashed in a frenzied melee.
-Steel meeting steel in a cacophony of battle.
-Banners bearing the sigil of their lord, lay trampled in the snow, their once-proud colors now stained with gore.
+Elsewhere on the battlefield, the main line of Krags and knights clashed in a frenzied, grinding melee.
+Steel met steel in ringing impacts, war cries, and death screams.
+Banners bearing the sigil of the human lord lay trampled in the bloody snow, their once-proud colors now stained with gore.

 "You're strong, beast," the knight sneered.
 "But strength alone won't save you."

-After saying this, the Knight Commander eyes flickered toward the fight between Arieus and the Weaver.
-A momentary distraction.
+As he said this, the Knight Commander's eyes flickered for a fraction of a second toward the distant, fight between Arieus and the Weaver.
+A fatal mistake.

 thunk!

-Suddenly, out of nowhere an arrow with black fletching punched through the gap in the knight's armor and buried itself into his back, the impact making him gasp, his stance faltering for just a second.
+Suddenly, out of nowhere, an arrow with black fletching punched through a gap in the knight's backplate, the steel-headed tip burying itself deep, causing the knight to gasp, his stance faltering.

-Gurok laughed, a deep, as he swung his battle-axe in a devastating uppercut.
-The knight barely managed to raise his sword in time, the sheer strength granted by Kuros the only thing keeping him from being split in two, but the force still sent him stumbling back.
+Gurok laughed as he seized the opening, swinging his heavy battle-axe in a devastating uppercut.
+The knight, his reactions slowed by the surprise and pain, barely managed to angle his sword down in a parry.
+The strength granted by Kuros was the only thing that saved him from being split in two, but the sheer, raw force of Gurok's blow still sent him stumbling back, his boots skidding uncontrollably.

-"Yes, strength isn't enough," Gurok growled, hefting his axe high.
+"I agree.. strength isn't enough," Gurok growled, hefting his axe high, his muscles bulging for the kill.
 "But with a little help from a cunning fox… then even blessed men like you can die."

 ------

 Arieus pressed his assault relentlessly.
-The Weaver, now bleeding from a gash on his cheek and another on his arm, his robes now shredded and slick with blood, was rapidly exhausting his stamina.
-His breath came in ragged gasps as he backpedaled, his boots slipping on the ice-glazed stones.
+The Weaver, now bleeding freely from a deep gash on his cheek and another on his forearm and his robes shredded and slick with both his own and that of his horse was rapidly exhausting his final reserves.
+His breath came in ragged, as he backpedaled, his fine leather boots slipping on the ice-glazed stones and the entrails of the fallen.
 His fingers twitched as he reached out to weave.

 "Kürõß- Måñïpúlåtïøñ-<ãír>- Rüptūrê!"

-A thunderclap of force exploded outward, hurling snow, blood, and broken bodies aside.
+A thunderclap of compressed force exploded, hurling snow, blood, and the broken bodies of nearby combatants aside like discarded dolls.

-Arieus braced, his boots digging deep furrows into the snow as the shockwave threatened to fling him back.
+Arieus braced for it, his boots digging deep into the snow as the shockwave slammed into him, threatening to fling him back.
 Yet he did not yield.
-He leaned into it, his muscles straining, his cleaver planted in the ground like an anchor, his tusks bared in a feral grin.
+He leaned into it, every muscle in his legs and back straining, his cleaver planted deep in the ground before him, his head lowered and his tusks bared in a feral grin.

-The Weaver's eyes narrowed.
-"You speak as if you understand the arcane, beast."
+The Weaver's eyes narrowed, anger battling with his fatigue.
+"You speak as if you understand the arts, beast."

-Arieus lunged again, his cleaver a blur of motion.
-The Weaver barely twisted aside, his robes fluttering as he manipulated the wind to propel himself further, putting distance between them.
+Arieus answered with a lunge, his cleaver becoming a crescent of of death.
+The Weaver barely twisted aside, the wind tearing at his robes as he manipulated the air to propel himself backward, putting a few yards of distance between them

 The Weaver landed lightly, his robes billowing as his fingers danced.

-A lash of flame, searing white-hot, snapped toward Arieus.
-The Krag war-chief didn't dodge, he met it.
-His cleaver swept up in a brutal arc, the sheer force of his swing splitting the fire whip apart, the flames dissipating into embers.
+A lash of flame, searing white-hot, materialized and streaked toward Arieus's face.
+The Krag war-chief choose to meet it head on.
+His cleaver swept up, the sheer force of his swing splitting the fire whip apart, the flames dissipating into embers.

-"Predictable," Arieus sneered.
-"You have the ability to weave Kuros like a craftsman, to mold it, command it even, but still you lack imagination..."
+"Predictable," Arieus sneered, not even breathing heavily.
+"You have the technical skill to weave Kuros like a craftsman, to mold it, to command it even, but still you lack imagination...
+You see only the fire, the wind, the force.
+You are a slave to the literal meaning of the words you chant.
+A slave to your own limited mind..."

 The Weaver's face darkened.
 "What do you mean by that, beast?"
 He tried to steady his breathing, his fingers trembling as he gauged the remaining charge in his amulets.

-"What is the price of manipulation," Arieus continued, feinting before suddenly reversing into a spinning slash.
-The Weaver's amulet barely managed to summon a gust to deflect the blow, but the force still sent him skidding back, his heels dragging through the snow.
+"Do you even know what the price of manipulation," Arieus continued, feinting before suddenly dropping low and reversing his grip into a spinning, scything slash aimed at the Weaver's legs.
+The Weaver's amulet glowed dimly, barely managing to summon a gust to deflect the blow upward, but the transferred force still sent him skidding back, his heels dragging uncontrollably through the snow.

 But it gave the weaver time to expend another desperate defense.